nifm-gin/ViewerHTML/readme.md

 ## To do

+* Add dynamic contrast range in addition to existing brightness control
 * Add more interaction depending on needs (python mpld3 or bokeh pages?)
 * Left margin's width is dependent on the width on what's written into it, might be a problem for long label names.
 Rotation results in overlap for long names